 Our first notable successes arrived in the early part of the new millennium: Chromatin antibodies, loading control antibodies and GFP antibodies.
 Then we had two further lucky breaks.
 First, some local business angels (people from the Cambridge business community who wish to help technology businesses get started) were convinced to invest and second, some like-minded scientists and talented individuals were recruited (who form the basis of Abcam's management team today) and this succeeded in boot-strapping the company through those difficult times.
 Of course there was also tremendous determination to prove that those venture capitalists were wrong and that a successful profitable company, that would also make a valuable contribution to bio-science researchers, could be built on such a business plan.

 From there we haven't looked back.
-The company became profitable in spring 2002 and achieved a strong growth in sales of 7,200% between 1999 and 2003 earning us first place in the Deloitte regional fast growing companies table.
+The company became profitable in spring 2002 and achieved a strong growth in sales of 7,200% from 1999 to 2003 earning us top spot in Deloitte's regional fast growing companies table.
 During that period we opened our US office in Cambridge Massachusetts consolidating our position as a world-wide supplier with over 80% of our sales revenue coming from overseas.
-We listed on the London Stock Exchange's AIM market in November 2005 with a placement of just over £15m
+We listed on the LSE's AIM market in November 2005 with a placement of just over £15m.

 We manufacture our own products in our specialist facilities worldwide, as well as sourcing from over 400 partners.
 This way we are able to offer scientists the newest and best research tools available globally regardless of source.